jimixoso/eotss-hosting-recommendation/README.md

 2. **EOTSS Review**:
    - EOTSS receives email with assessment details and review link
    - EOTSS clicks link to access review form
-   - EOTSS can approve or reject with optional comments
+   - EOTSS can approve or override with optional comments
    - Agency receives notification of decision

 3. **Management**:
    - Use dashboard to view all assessments
-   - Track status (pending/approved/rejected)
+   - Track status (pending/approved/overridden)
    - Access review forms for pending assessments

 ### CLI/GUI Tool